wiseman-timelord/NConvert-Batch/README.md

 7. **Exit Script**: The script will pause and exit after completing the operations.

 ### NOTATION:
+- If your rare file format is not in the list, the lists are easiy editable, just to replace the extensions with the ones you are going to be using.
 - Thanks to DeepSeek v2.5 for its ability to analyze large amounts of output, and implement automated solutions along the lines of my instruction.
 - Thanks to GPT4o with my Personalization, figuring out code for my idea, storing the librarie and versions with a `--`, and converting it to `==` when it is used.
 Thus reducing, garbage and complication, by 1 file.